Structural Engineering Insight for Building Owners & Developers

 -

-Climate change is causing more frequent extreme weather events, such as hurricanes, floods, and droughts, all of which can cause significant damage to structures.
+Climate change is causing more frequent extreme weather events, such as hurricanes and floods, all of which can cause significant damage to structures.
 As codes evolve to the realities of climate change, structural engineering designs will also evolve.
-Structural engineers can design structures that are more resistant to these extreme weather events by using stronger materials and incorporating design features that reduce the effects of wind, water, and seismic forces.
+Structural engineers can design structures that are more resistant to these extreme weather events by using stronger materials and incorporating design features that reduce the effects of wind and water.

 Structural engineers can also play a role in mitigating the effects of climate change.
 For example, they can specify sustainable materials or help to mitigate the environmental impact of new construction.